exadel-inc/esl/eslint/README.md

 <a name="installation"></a>

 ### Installation
 **Note**: Before installing the plugin, ensure that you have the ESLint package of version 8.0.0 or higher.
 If you do not intend to install ESLint, this article may not as helpful.
-However, there are depreacted features listed in the [Rules](#rules) section, that may assist in manual migration.
+However, there are deprecated features listed in the [Rules](#rules) section, that may assist in manual migration.
 Alternatively, see our [Release notes](https://github.com/exadel-inc/esl/releases).

 To use custom ESLint plugin, you need to install it as npm package: